Collection: GRID PoE-Jack® Networking — Home & Business

 Power + data over one Cat run, right where you need it.
 POE-Jack® is an in-wall PoE switch / PoE wall plate system built for zone cabling and DC microgrid designs.
 One PoE or PoE++ uplink feeds an in-wall micro-switch, which breaks out multiple Gigabit ports at the edge — cutting home-runs, cleaning up wiring and making moves/adds/changes fast.

-If you’ve been searching for an in-wall PoE switch for a TV, desk, AP or camera in Canada, or wondering how to build a GRID Networking / POE-Jack® layout with fewer cables and better power control, this collection is your starting point.
+If you’ve been searching for an in-wall PoE switch or “poe jack canada” solution for a TV, desk, AP or camera in Canada — or wondering how to build a GRID Networking / POE-Jack® layout with fewer cables and better power control — this collection is your starting point.
+For the full design story, see the POE-Jack® in Canada expert guide.

 • Edge switching at the wall: a single PoE uplink to APOEJK2-WH in-wall PoE switch gives up to four Gigabit ports at the desk, TV or ceiling.